RubixML/ML/README.md

 ```

 ### Hold Out
-Hold Out is the simplest form of cross validation available in Rubix.
-It uses a *hold out* set equal to the size of the given ratio of the entire training set to test the model.
+Hold Out is a simple cross validation technique that uses a *hold out* validation set.
 The advantages of Hold Out is that it is quick, but it doesn't allow the model to train on the entire training set.

 #### Parameters:
 | # | Param | Default | Type | Description |